-The 3DM-GQ4-45TM utilizes the strengths of integrated multi-axis gyroscopes, accelerometers, and magnetometers in combination with GNSS, temperature, and pressure readings to provide highly accurate position, velocity, attitude (including heading), and inertial measurements.
+The 3DM-RQ1-45TM utilizes the strengths of integrated multi-axis gyroscopes, accelerometers, and magnetometers (as applicable) in combination with GPS, and temperature readings to provide highly accurate attitude and inertial measurements.
 Each of the integrated sensors is especially good at certain tasks, and it is the weighted combination of their outputs that provides the best estimations for position, velocity, and attitude.
 All sensor measurements are temperature compensated and are mathematically aligned to an orthogonal coordinate system.
-The combination of sensors, environmental compensation, and dual on-board processing with an Extended Kalman Filter (EKF) allows the 3DM-GQ4-45TM to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors.
+The combination of sensors, environmental compensation, and dual on- board processing with an Extended Kalman Filter (EKF) allows the 3DM-RQ1-45 TM to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors.
 Uncertainty monitoring, scale factor estimation, and bias estimation outputs are available, and settings for sensor filtering, sensor noise, sensor bias, and more offer many adjustments for specific application needs.

-The 3DM -GQ4 - 45 TM communicates through a serial connection and is monitored by a host computer.
-A detachable GNSS antenna is plugged into the sensor and positioned with unobstructed line of sight to the sky to obtain satellite links.
+The 3DM -RQ1 - 45 TM communicates through a serial connection and is monitored by a host computer.
 Sensor measurements and computed outputs can be viewed and recorded with the LORD MicroStrain® MIPTM Monitor software that is provided with system starter kits and also available as a free download from the LORD MicroStrain® website.
 Alternatively, users can write custom software with the LORD MicroStrain® open source data communication protocol.
 The data is time-aligned and available by either polling or continuous stream.

-Figure 1 - 3DM-GQ4-45TM Sensor
+Figure 1 - 3DM-RQ1-45TM Sensor